Industrial Chemicals– Possible Carcinogen (IARC 2B)

 Canadian Production and Trade

-Naphthalene is produced in Canada and is also imported into the country.
-Naphthalene is primarily produced from coal tar; it can also be produced from petroleum.
+Naphthalene is primarily produced from coal tar, but can also be produced from petroleum.
 Coal tar and petroleum contain up to 11% and 1.3% of naphthalene, respectively.

 Production and Trade